New Zealand

 Deductions are available for expenditure incurred in deriving assessable or excluded income (other than employment income) incurred in the course of carrying on a business.
 Subject to the entertainment expenditure provisions, certain entertainment expenditure is only 50% deductible.

-The new Government has reinstated interest deductibility in relation to residential properties.
-From 1 April 2024, interest deductibility is available for 80% of interest expenses incurred in relation to residential property.
-From 1 April 2025, interest expenses will be 100% deductible.
+The new government reinstated interest deductibility in relation to residential properties.
+Since 1 April 2024, interest deductibility has been available for 80% of interest expenses incurred in relation to residential property.
+From 1 April 2025, interest expenses are 100% deductible.

 Personal deductions